Air Board (Australia): Demobilisation and the Interim Air Force

 Despite acknowledging that the employment of women in the Air Force was an important factor in reducing "antagonism and prejudice" against them in the workplace in general, Hewitt recommended disbandment of the WAAAF; this was endorsed by the Air Board and by March 1947 all of the service's members had been discharged.
 Subsequent shortages of male personnel forced Jones and the board to reconsider this decision and recommend the establishment of a new women's service, leading to the formation of the Women's Royal Australian Air Force (WRAAF) in November 1950.
 In contrast to the situation for WAAAF members, who were paid two-thirds of the RAAF rates of pay for the same jobs, the board recommended that recruits to the new women's organisation receive the same rates of pay as their male counterparts.
 The Australian government did not concur, and WRAAF members could not expect to earn more than two-thirds the pay of males.
 As AMP Hewitt was also responsible for establishing a post-war RAAF reserve contingent, including CAF squadrons for home defence so that permanent forces were able to deploy overseas as necessary.
 From September 1950 to January 1961, the Air Board was augmented by a CAF Member.

 Wackett sought to establish technical services as a distinct department within the RAAF, rather than forming part of the Supply Branch as in previous years.
 In March 1946 he gained the Air Board's approval for a Technical Branch, which was formed under his leadership in September 1948.
 This led to a separate listing of engineering personnel, as opposed to the earlier Technical List subgroup under the General Duties Branch.
 Wackett was disappointed by the limits imposed by the Air Board on career advancement for his personnel: the General Duties Branch in the late 1940s was permitted to maintain thirty-seven officer positions of group captain and above, but the Technical Branch was only allowed fourteen such slots, even though both departments had an almost identical overall strength of just under 400 staff; the anomaly led Wackett to submit a dissenting report on the subject to the Air Board.
 In October 1949, Wackett's title was changed from Air Member for Equipment and Maintenance to Air Member for Technical Services (AMTS).
+The board renamed the Technical Services Branch the Engineering Branch in 1966.